 If HIV status is the only concern for someone, it can make them feel more comfortable to learn about the chance of transmission.
 Most cases of transmission are from someone who doesn’t know they’re positive, so they’re not on ART and they have a high viral load.
 For some people, it can help to know that an undetectable person is very unlikely to pass on HIV.

 However, many people’s fears around sex don’t have to do with the actual statistics of risk.
 But these emotions can still have severe impacts on their sex lives.
 It’s okay to consider your feelings while deciding to have any kind of sex.
+It’s also important to have accurate, up-to-date information about HIV and transmission.

 See the resources below for more.